Secondhand World

-Secondhand World is a 2006 novel by Katherine Min.
+Secondhand World (2006) is the debut novel by Katherine Min.

 Background

-Min was a Korean American, and this was her first novel.
+Min was a Korean American writer from New Hampshire.
+This was her first novel to be published.

 Plot

-The story, set in Upstate New York, and in 1976, is about Isadora Myung Hee "Isa" Sohn, an 18-year old Korean American teenager.
-The beginning of the novel reveals that Isa lived after a house fire which killed her parents.
-Isa's burns extend over 30% of her body.
+The story, set in 1976 in Upstate New York, is about Isadora Myung Hee "Isa" Sohn, an 18-year old Korean American teenager.
+She was named after dancer Isadora Duncan by her immigrant parents..

+She survived a house fire that killed her parents.
+Isa was severely burned over 30% of her body.